134ARG/x4-static-editor/README.md

 To be implemented:

-1. Range find
+1. file remove (safely)
-2. Partial find
+2. file content fetch